criswell/chroot-wrap/README.md

 ----------------

-Once you have a chroot built (chw will not build chroots for you, it assumes you already have properly built chroots), you simply use it instead of the "chroot" command:
+Once you have a chroot built (chw will not build chroots for you, it assumes you already have properly built chroots), you simply use it as root instead of the "chroot" command:

        chw.sh /some/path/to/the/chroot